 AI for Humans: When to Delegate, When to Lead

-Knowing what to hand to AI and what to keep is the judgment call most businesses haven't made yet.
+Knowing what to hand to AI and what to keep is a judgement call that gets postponed easily.
 Getting it wrong costs more than budget.

-Knowing what to hand to AI and what to keep is the judgment call most businesses haven't made yet.
+Knowing what to hand to AI and what to keep is a judgement call that gets postponed easily.
 Getting it wrong costs more than budget.

-Part 3 of 4 · AI for Humans: From Tools to Judgment
+Part 3 of 4 · AI for Humans: The judgement layer

-All the thinking about what AI can do eventually meets the same practical reality: someone has to decide what gets handed to the machine and what stays with the people.
+All the thinking about what AI can do eventually runs into the same practical question.
+Which work goes to the machine, and which stays with the people.

-This is where progress stalls, and it is rarely about ambition or capability.
-The rules of engagement simply have not been written down.
-What does AI handle on its own?
-Where does it support human work?
-And where should it not be involved at all?
+This is where progress tends to stall, and the reason is rarely ambition or capability.
+It is that the rules of engagement have not been written down.

-Getting this wrong is costly, and not just in budget terms.
-Hand too much to AI and you lose the human qualities your customers actually value.
-Hand too little over and you are paying people to do work a machine could do better, faster and more consistently.
-The answer is not a rigid framework.
-It is a way of thinking that your team can apply consistently, across different kinds of work, without needing to reinvent the decision each time.
+Getting this wrong is costly.
+Hand too much to AI and you lose the human qualities your customers actually pay for.
+Hand too little over and you are paying people to do work a machine would handle more consistently.
+What teams need is not a rigid framework but a way of thinking that can be applied without reinventing the decision every time.

-The default conversation about AI and work is a simple binary: things the machine does and things people do.
-There is a third mode that often matters more than either.
+The default conversation about AI and work is a binary: tasks the machine does and tasks people do.
+The third mode is collaboration, and it often matters more than either of the other two.

 Delegate